-We know that at some point in time the universe was condensed into a point of infinite energy density.
-This is what we called the Big Bang, and it is when time itself started.
+We know that at some point in time, the universe was condensed into a point of infinite energy density.
+This is what we call the Big Bang, which is when time itself started.
 There was no actual explosion, but rather an incredibly fast expansion that led to what we now know as the universe.

 The possible deaths of our universe